 The Hero’s Journey Framework

 The Hero’s Journey is a classic storytelling framework that can be adapted to create a compelling brand narrative.
 In this structure, your customer is the hero, and your brand serves as a guide or mentor, helping them overcome challenges and achieve their goals.
-By positioning your brand as an ally in your customer’s journey, you create an emotionally engaging story highlighting your offerings’ value.
+You create an emotionally engaging story highlighting your offerings’ value by positioning your brand as an ally in your customer’s journey.

 Emotional Resonance and Relatability